JuergenGutsch/blog/_source/_posts/2019-10-22-weather02-grpc-client.md

 > I just realized that there is no unique wording for this kind of service.
 There is `Worker Service`, `Background Service` and `Hosted Service`.
 In General, it is all the same thing.
 >
 > A `HostedService` is a class that gets added to the dependency injection container, to get executed by the generic hosting service once after the application starts.
 This could be used to initialize a database or something else.
 This class gets executed asynchronous in the background.
 If this class runs an endless loop to execute stuff periodically we could call it a service, like a windows service.
 Because it also runs asynchronously in the background it is a `Background Serivce`.
 The implementation of a `Background Service` is called a worker in those kind of projects.
 That's why we also talk about a `Worker Service`.
-Also the entire application could be called a `Worker Service`, since it runs workers like a windows service.
+Also the entire application could be called a `Worker Service`, since it runs workers like a service.

-Now we need to create the gRPC client to fetch the data from the weather station.
+Now we need to create the gRPC client to fetch the data from the weather station:

 ## The gRPC client